SanaullahKayani/MiniCompiler/README.md

+# MiniCompiler

-# MiniCompilerThe .NET Framework provides the ICodeCompiler compiler execution interface.
+The .NET Framework provides the ICodeCompiler compiler execution interface.
 The CSharpCodeProvider class implements this interface and provides access to instances of the C# code generator and code compiler.
 The following sample code creates an instance of CSharpCodeProvider and uses it to get a reference to a ICodeCompiler